-The catalyst for our conversation was Glanville's masterful presentation at the RSD3, Relating Systems Thinking and Design 2014 Symposium in Oslo [19].
+The catalyst for our conversation was Glanville's masterful presentation at the RSD3, Relating Systems Thinking and Design 2014 Symposium in Oslo [15].
 Glanville argued that first-order cybernetics, far from being mere mechanics or calculation, provides a necessary alternative to linear causality: it brings us circular causality, critical to understanding and realizing (making) interactive systems that evolve through recursion, learning, and co-evolution.
 Second-order cybernetics is fundamental to design because it gives us an epistemological framework for designing.
 Second-order cybernetics moves us from a detached, "objective" pose, where we can duck responsibility, right into the messy middle of things, where we must take responsibility for our actions.

 Second-order cybernetics frames design as conversation.
 This creates the conditions for learning together and thus better-directed, more-deliberate actions: hence the second half of our title, "Conversations for Action."
-And because it is conver-
+And because it is conversation that leads to learning and effective action, the key focus for designers must ultimately be to design for conversation.